Information for Pupils

 - Access to careers information is available in books, videos, leaflets and on computer.
 Any additional information, students can see the Careers Leader.

-- Support through the school’s Careers Leader.
+- Support through the school’s Careers Team

 - Interviews with the New Directions personal adviser (Level 6 Qualified Adviser)

 - Other subject lessons linked to careers including STEM & Vocational Studies